mahedee/articles/how-to-AI-Bot-With-LUIS.md

 ## Step13: Modifying Bot Activity with Recognizer

-* Inside your ```OnMessageActivityAsync``` of bot activity class, use the recognizer to recognize data from LUIS through the cognitive model genarated by LUISGen on the last of Step6.
+* Inside your ```OnMessageActivityAsync``` of bot activity class, use the recognizer to recognize data from LUIS through the cognitive model generated by LUISGen on the last of Step6.
 Store result inside a local variable.

 ```C#
 var luisResult = await _luisRecognizer.RecognizeAsync<HealthAssistant>(turnContext, cancellationToken);